GoAdminGroup/docs/en/plugins/admin.md

 <br>

 > English is not my main language.
-If any typo or wrong translation you found, you can help to translate in [github here](https://github.com/GoAdminGroup/docs).
-I will very appreciate it.
+If you find any typo or wrong translation, you can help to translate it in [github here](https://github.com/GoAdminGroup/docs).
+I will appreciate it very much.